washingtonpost/kinesis-customer-sample/README.md

 ### Step 3 - ARC Customer
 Get the IAM Role ARN and Kinesis stream name from The Washington Post.

-Use the Kinesis stream name to populate the "streamName" found in [properties/kcl.properties](properties/kcl.propertis).
+Use the Kinesis stream name to populate the "strKINESIS_STREAM_NAME" environment variable in [docker-compose.yml](docker-compose.yml).

-Use the IAM Role to populate the "AWS_ROLE_ARN" found in [docker-compose.yml](docker-compose.yml).
+Use the IAM Role to populate the "AWS_ROLE_ARN" environment variable in [docker-compose.yml](docker-compose.yml).

 Create an IAM user in your account that can assume the IAM role in The Washington Post account.